The Aspects Of Imago Relationship Therapy

 Typically, this is done in different ways, including workshops in groups, and private counseling, depending on the preferences and needs.
-It can also help those with ADHD as well since it helps with communication, listening, and self-control.
+It can also help those with ADHD since it helps with communication, listening, and self-control.

-One of the key processes of this, is the intentional dialogue process, which in essence involves three elements, and they are:
+One of the key processes of this is the intentional dialogue process, which in essence involves three elements, and they are:

 First, you begin with mirroring, which involves repeating the sender of the communication's words until both hear this and understand the sender.

-Finally, there is the aspect of showing empathy, which is the final step, and it encourages each person to try to appreciate the experience that's happening, from the partner's view.
+Finally, there is the aspect of showing empathy, which is the final step, and it encourages each person to try to appreciate the experience that's happening from the partner's view.